 Virtual addresses can be considered a special form of group addresses, and can be used to represent any number of devices.
 Each virtual address is a 128-bit UUID generated from a text label.
 The virtual addresses do not have to be tracked by a network configuration device, and in this way, users can generate virtual addresses before deployment or addresses can be generated ad-hoc between devices in the network.

-To standardize communication between devices from different vendors, the Mesh Profile Specification defines an access layer, which routes mesh messages between the various models in a device.
+To standardize communication between devices from different vendors, the Bluetooth mesh profile specification defines an access layer, which routes mesh messages between the various models in a device.
 A model represents a specific behavior or service and defines a set of states and messages that act on these states.
-The Mesh Profile Specification and the Mesh Model Specification each define a set of models to cover typical usage scenarios like device configuration, sensor readings, and light control.
+The Bluetooth mesh profile specification and the model specification each define a set of models to cover typical usage scenarios like device configuration, sensor readings, and light control.
 In addition to these, vendors are free to define their own models with accompanying messages and states.

 The models in a device belong in elements.
 Every device has one or more elements, each acting as a virtual entity in the mesh with its own unique unicast address.
 Each incoming message is handled by a model instance in an element.
 To make it possible to uniquely resolve how messages are handled, only one model instance per element can implement a handler for a specific message opcode.
 If a device has multiple instances of the same model, each instance must be assigned to a separate element.
 Similarly, if two models implement handlers for the same message, these models must be in separate elements.

 To represent complex behavior with minimal message and state duplication, models can be made up of other models, potentially spanning multiple elements.
 These models are referred to as extended models.
 Models that are purely self-contained are referred to as root models.